Some posts contain compensated links. Please read this disclaimer for more info.

 - Klis Fortress – The iconic Fortress of Klis sits atop a hill just outside of Split.
 Established as a small stronghold by the Illyrians, it became a royal castle in the Middle Ages, serving as the setting of many battles over the centuries.
 It’s without question one of the best day trip destinations around Split.
 Additionally, Game of Thrones fans might recognize it as Meereen.

-- Blue Cave – Another really fun day trip from Split is the Blue Cave, also known as the Blue Grotto, on Bisevo Island.
+- Blue Cave – Another enjoyable day trip from Split is the Blue Cave, also known as the Blue Grotto, on Bisevo Island.
 You can read all about Blue Cave tour options here.

 Reasons Not To Visit Split